 This Code uses the following meanings.
-Research integrity is what we are trying to achieve, and five core elements are set out in the Concordat (see 2.2.1 below).
+Research integrity is what we are trying to achieve.
 Good research practice is what we do to achieve integrity in our research (and is outlined in more detail below at 2.2).
 Good research conduct is demonstrated when our research practice is of a sufficiently high standard to ensure that integrity is upheld.
-Research misconduct, as defined in the Concordat to Support Research Integrity, is behaviours or actions that fall short of the standards of ethics, research and scholarship required to ensure that the integrity of research is upheld.
+Research misconduct, as defined in the Concordat to Support Research Integrity, is behaviour or actions that fall short of the standards of ethics, research and scholarship required to ensure that the integrity of research is upheld.
 Research governance is the framing within which we manage research to ensure research integrity is achieved.
-This framing includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, management and supervision and spans institutions and, in some cases, national boundaries.
+This framing includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, management and supervision; and spans institutions and in some cases national boundaries.